STec: sTec

-Following the 2007 sale, the remaining OEM business then operated as sTec, Inc. and was publicly traded on NASDAQ until being acquired in 2013.
+Following the 2007 sale, the remaining OEM business then operated as STEC, Inc. (later stylized as sTec, Inc.), and was publicly traded on NASDAQ until being acquired in 2013.
 The company then focused on business-flash memory products.
 At that point Mike Moshayedi resigned from sTec, Mark Moshayedi became president and chief operating officer and Manouch Moshayedi became CEO.

 In March 2007, Mark Moshayedi was promoted to president.
 This same year, sTec became the industry's first supplier to deploy enterprise-class SSDs to OEMs.

 In 2009, after announcing EMC Corporation as the sole customer of its ZeusIOPS enterprise SSDs, sTec sales reached a $1 billion market capitalization.

 In April 2011, sTec announced it acquired the assets of Knowledge Quest Infotech Private Limited in Pune, India.

 In September 2012, Mark Moshayedi was named sTec chief executive officer.

 On June 24, 2013, Western Digital corporation announced sTec would become part of its HGST subsidiary, with a purchase price estimated at $340 million.